- Where can I find information about graduate student policies and procedures?

 - The forms you currently have on file with us will be found in the "Graduation Status" section.
 The example (below) shows that this student has a Form C, Form D, Form E, and the Application for Graduation on file for the MA in Sociology.

-- How do I sign and submit forms electronically to Graduate Studies?
+- How do I sign and submit forms electronically to the Graduate School?

 - For instructions on signing forms electronically, please see these instructions.